Putnam US Value Equity

 Mandate overview

-Mandate: US Large Cap Value Concentrated SMA
+Mandate: U.S. Large-Cap Value Concentrated SMA

 Performance contributors